grafana/loki/docs/sources/logql/functions.md

 `{{ regexReplaceAllLiteral "(ts=)" .timestamp "timestamp=" }}`
 ```

-You can combine multiple function using pipe, for example if you want to strip out spaces and make the request method in capital you would write the following template `{{ .request_method | TrimSpace | ToUpper }}`.
+You can combine multiple function using pipe.
+For example, if you want to strip out spaces and make the request method in capital, then you would write the following template: `{{ .request_method | TrimSpace | ToUpper }}`.

 ## lower